Meet Ross, the team leader for Edinburgh’s Dig Deep Kilimanjaro challenge

 Dig Deep is a charity which provides access to clean water, toilets and hygiene education to rural communities in Kenya through ethical fundraising projects, currently focusing on Bomet County.

-We spoke to second-year Edinburgh University student Ross Brownlow who leads Edinburgh’s team for the climb.
+We spoke to second year University of Edinburgh student Ross Brownlow who leads Edinburgh’s team for the climb.

-“The facilities that Dig Deep provides access to are fundamental human rights that everyone should have.
+When asked why he wanted to lead a Dig Deep fundraiser, Ross explained that these are facilities that everyone should have access to.
+He told The Edinburgh Tab: “The facilities that Dig Deep provides access to are fundamental human rights that everyone should have.
 It’s the things we take for granted everyday – even the ability to turn on the tap and pour a glass of water – which not everyone actually has.
-I think we should use our privilege as students to help these people.”
+I think we should use our privilege as students to help these people.

 “Team leaders get to participate in the ‘Project Visit’ where we see the work Dig Deep are doing firsthand, what the money that we fundraise is going towards and the change it creates.
 It feels very inspiring.
 It really puts everything into perspective.”